Taking off the mask in outdoor spaces will make us gain confidence

 What about outdoor masks?

 In general they are unnecessary.
 They will have to be carried over, of course.
-Use them when entering indoors, on public transport or when you cannot keep your distance (in crowds, which in any case it would be better to avoid, or when talking to someone outside our bubble).
+Use them when entering indoors, on public transportation, or when you can’t keep your distance (in crowds, which in any case it would be better to avoid, or when talking to someone outside our bubble).
 Also, obviously, in people with respiratory symptoms or their contacts.

 Some of these situations can be monitored.
 Others require, rather than sanctions, information on when to wear masks outdoors, and civic behaviors.
 Pandemics are a time to understand that our health is in our hands, but not only in our hands.
 We also depend on each other.
 And also of our public health strategies.